 If you are looking for greater independence then hiring a car can transport you to the interior.

-I recommend a visit to the medieval village of Saint-Paul de Vence, and then if you enjoy hiking then a walk to the summit of the Col de Vence for views of the Southern Alps on one side and the Mediterranean on the other.
+I recommend a visit to the medieval village of Saint-Paul de Vence, and then if you enjoy hiking a walk to the summit of the Col de Vence for views of the Southern Alps on one side and the Mediterranean on the other.

 For those looking to explore there are several national parks worth visiting.
 The Parc naturel régional des Préalpes d’Azur is an easily accessible area of natural beauty bordering the southern edge by Grasse, Vence and Carros.
 The landscapes include mountains, deep gorges and caves.